jorshali/personal-blog/_posts/dont-be-afraid-to-ask-your-product-owner-why.md

 ---
 title: 'Don''t be afraid to ask your Product Owner "Why"'
-excerpt: 'While the how is certainly important, make sure you understand the business problem you''re solving first.'
+excerpt: 'Software developers uniquely understand what''s possible with software.
+But, we need to know the “why” to guide the business.'
 coverImage: '/assets/blog/dont-be-afraid-to-ask-your-product-owner-why/johan-extra-KsSUgqDwvb0-unsplash.jpg'
 coverImageAttribution: 'Photo by <a href="https://unsplash.com/@johannes25?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Johan Extra</a> on <a href="https://unsplash.com/photos/KsSUgqDwvb0?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>'
 date: '2023-02-23T07:00:00.000Z'